1944 Steel Penny Value: Find Out Now!

 After the war, the U.S. Mint returned to copper planchets to strike pennies.

 Some collectors and experts theorize that steel blanks, or steel planchets, were left in the hoppers and accidentally struck, then distributed.
-As a result, a small mintage number of 1944 steel cents were produced and released into circulation by mistake.

 This is the PCGS MS64 graded 1944 steel penny sold for $180,000 in 2021.